DharshanPd11/DharshanPd11/README.md

 - 🙋🏻‍♂️ Hi, I’m @DharshanPd11
 - ⭕ Interested in AI, ML
-- 🤍 Currently learning Machine Learning concepts
+- 🤍 A budding Machine Learning Geek
-- ✨ looking to collaborate on ML based projects
+- ✨ Actively looking for work opportunities
 - 📫 How to reach me : email: priyadharshanraja@gmail.com

 <!---